 Tabby cat personality traits

 However, since people find their markings so endearing, owners may tend to spoil their tabbies with too many treats.
-This can lead to an overweight tabby cat.
+This can lead to an overweight cat.
 Hence, it’s important to feed your cat on a schedule and spend time playing with them.

 Of course, these are just generalisations, but it certainly shows how much people love their tabby cats!

 Tabby cats have stolen plenty of famous hearts throughout history.
 Here are a few of the most famous (and the people who loved them).